 Generic Name: ethionamide

-Note: This document contains side effect information about ethionamide.
-Some of the dosage forms listed on this page may not apply to the brand name Trecator-SC.
+Note: This page contains side effects data for the generic drug ethionamide.
+It is possible that some of the dosage forms included below may not apply to the brand name Trecator-SC.

 For the Consumer

 Applies to ethionamide: oral tablet